Woman and Teen Talking

 Sallie Mae’s approach is shaped by our responsible lending philosophy — that students and families should not be overburdened with loans that they won’t be able to repay.
 Simply put, students shouldn’t pay more for college than necessary.

-We believe that higher education should be affordable and accessible, and we’re committed to making that a reality.
+We believe that higher education should be affordable and accessible.
 Private student loans should be used to fill the gap between resources available to students and the remaining cost of college, and not as a first resort.

-In fact, taking out a private loan is the last step of our three-step approach used to guide students and their families through all of their options.
-The first step is to find money you won’t have to pay back, or ‘free money’, such as scholarships and grants.
-The second step is to explore federal student loans by filling out the Free Application for Federal Student Aid (FAFSA®) and gaining access to more than $110 billion in federal aid available through the government.
+In fact, taking out a private loan is the last step of our three-step approach to paying for higher education.
+The first step is to find money that doesn’t need to be repaid, or “free money,” such as scholarships and grants.
+The second step is to explore federal financial aid by filling out the Free Application for Federal Student Aid (FAFSA®) and gaining access to more than $111 billion in federal aid available through the government.
+If there is a remaining financing gap, then a private student loan may be an option.

 Sallie Mae is committed to helping students succeed.

-Providing responsible financing is just one part of how Sallie Mae achieves its mission of powering confidence for students and families navigating their unique journeys to, through, and immediately after college.
-Our goal is to help families make informed decisions about higher education which is why we provide free financial planning tools for anyone to use, whether they’re a Sallie Mae customer or not.
+Providing responsible financing is just one part of how Sallie Mae achieves its mission of powering confidence for students and families navigating their unique journeys to, through and immediately after college.
+Our goal is to help families make informed decisions about higher education and complete their degrees, which is why we provide free financial planning tools for anyone to use, whether they’re a Sallie Mae customer or not.

 Examples of our tools include:

-• A free scholarship search tool that matches students with scholarships based on their skills, activities and interests.
+• A free scholarship search tool – Scholarship Search by Sallie helps connect students to scholarships based on their skills and interests.

-• We provide a variety of college planning tools and calculators to help customers understand how to best save and pay, including a college cost calculator, college planning calculator, and student loan payment amount estimator.
+• We provide a variety of college planning tools and calculators to help customers understand how to best save and pay, including a college cost calculator, college planning calculator, and a step-by-step FAFSA guide.

 If students do decide to take out private student loans with us, we want to make sure they’re informed.
 We provide clear communications regarding their choices, including the option for undergrad and grad students to make payments while in school.
 Roughly half of Sallie Mae customers go this route, which helps save on the total cost of their student loans.
 We also provide consistent communication regarding their loans, including an annual statement detailing what they owe.

-We know that financing higher education is complex and confusing, but Sallie Mae is here to make sense of it all.
-That means ensuring students and families feel confident and informed about how to plan and pay for higher education, and if they need to borrow, we’ll provide responsible options that power them throughout their unique journey.
+We know that financing higher education is complex and confusing, but Sallie Mae is here to make sense of it.
+That means ensuring students and families feel confident and informed about how to plan and pay for higher education, and if they need to borrow, providing responsible options to power them throughout their unique journey.

 FAFSA is a registered service mark of U.S. Department of Education, Federal Student Aid